Friday, 31 August 2012

 Website

 Right now, this is undoubtedly my favourite restaurant in Bristol.
-Located just on the suburban edge of the city, the Chef is ex Moro, Lido and Flinty Red and he can really cook.
-The food is absolutely bloody fantastic, gutsy and full of bold interesting flavours but with some really subtle touches where needed.
+It's so good, I eat here at least once a week.
+Located in Montpelier, the Chef, Sam is ex Moro, Lido, Flinty Red and Manna and he can really cook.
+His food is absolutely bloody fantastic, gutsy and full of bold interesting flavours but with some really subtle touches where needed.
 There’s a definite Spanish influence there, with a passing nod to British and classic French.
-The menu design and bargainous pricing lends itself to ordering lots to share, so go, get stuck in and enjoy.
+The wine list is pretty bloody good too.So go, get stuck in and enjoy.

 The Pony & Trap